konsultaner/connectanum-dart/README.md

     - callee interrupt thread on incoming cancellations
 - better docs
 - msgpack serializer
-- unit test websocket transport
-    - currently fails in browser test, but works in reality, issue in WebSocket Server that does not accept protocols?
-    - works in VM
 - get the auth id that called a method
 - handle ping pong times
 - auto reconnect handling, but keep abstract socket interface